UNdot33K/ScriptKiddie_AV/README.md

 the "HashMyFiles"utility and if there are any differences, notifies you with a message and a "beep" sound and saves the compared hashed files results so you can take a look at it later on.

-Other than the parent directory containing all the above, additionally 2 subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+Other than the parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.

--- the batch file should be edited so you can change the file paths set at the top of the script to reflect your system's file paths!! -- and then it is expected to work on Windows 7, 10, 11.
+-- the batch file should be edited so you can change the file paths set at the top of the script to reflect your system's file paths!! and then it is expected to work on Windows 7, 10, 11. --

 The choice of the file hash utility is not critical there are also other well respected doing